 The collections of the department reflect almost three hundred years of collecting activities, which culminated during the late 1800s and early 1900s.

-The present acquisition rate is about 200 specimens per year.
+The present acquisition rate is between 300 and 500 specimens per year.
 New material is usually obtained on an exchange basis and by field collecting.

 The mineral collection comprises some 150,000 catalogued specimens, 51% of which originate from Swedish deposits.
 Among the specialities is a very extensive collection of minerals from the Långban mines, Filipstad, Värmland (approximately 25,000 pieces).